awsles/AwsServices/README.md

 	If indicated, then a note row is added to the structure as the first item (useful if piping to a CSV).

 ### Next Steps
+The next step is to put some automation around my script so that this repository is automatically updated regularly or when any changes are detected.
+I also plan to start tracking additions & deletions to the actions and mark them accordingly (handy to see what's new and what has been depricated).

-Ideally, I would like to have the Resource Types, Condition Keys, and Dependent Actions included in the actions CSV.
+Also, I would like to have the Resource Types, Condition Keys, and Dependent Actions included in the actions CSV.
 It is possible to scrape this from the documentation page but this is a bit more tedious, given the use of HTML column spans.